Winner of an NHBC Pride in the Job Quality Award 2020

 We are thrilled to announce that site manager Graham Oldfield from Wharfdale Homes has won an NHBC Pride in the Job Quality Award for their latest development Signal House in Hampsthwaite, North Yorkshire.
 Jake Flower from the IQ Regional Team worked with Graham Oldfield on this project to ensure a smooth installation of glazing.

 This year marks the 40 year anniversary of the NHBC Pride in the Job award.
-Over the four decades Pride in the Job has promoted competition between site managers to encourage site managers to build new homes to the highest quality while showing best practice.
+Over the four decades, Pride in the Job has promoted competition between site managers to encourage site managers to build new homes to the highest quality while showing best practices.